SandwichRising/Keeb68/README.md

 <br>

 I was already familiar in designing with and programming the ATmega32U4 used as the keyboard's brain, and after learning about how to make keyboards using online resources I designed the PCB in KiCad to be compatible with existing QMK firmware using a 68-key layout.
+The [source code](https://github.com/qmk/qmk_firmware/tree/master/keyboards/sandwich/keeb68) for this keyboard has been merged into QMK's repository, and may be found in the [QMK Configurator](https://config.qmk.fm/#/sandwich/keeb68/LAYOUT_65_ansi) downloading compiled source, testing the keyboard functionality, defining macros, and changing the layout.

 <img src="./media/kicad_render_1.jpg" width="500">
 <img src="./media/kicad_render_2.jpg" width="500">